DigitalSlideArchive/digital_slide_archive/README.rst

 The Digital Slide Archive is a system for working with large microscopy images.

-- Organize images from a variety of assetstores, such as local files systems and S3.
+- Organize images from a variety of assetstores, such as local file systems and S3.

 - Provide user access controls.